mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### Slices

 Slices are a distinct type from arrays.
-They are a view into an array with a variable length.
+They are a variable length view into an array that has a fixed length.

 Functions that take a slice parameter cannot be passed an array.
 Many functions prefer slices over arrays.